omgtant/claustroboard/docs/Main.md

 # Algorithmic description

 1. Shuffle $N\cdot N$ cards, make an $N \times N$ grid, determine **valid** positions and order of turns for the $P$ players.
+2. For each card in arbitrary order:
-2. Trigger the turn start event with turn=0.
+	- Trigger the tile global turn start hook, turn=0
 3. For each player in turn order:
 	- Trigger the tile player land hook
 4. Until $P-1$ players lost: